Answer set programming: Graph coloring

 and run smodels on it, with the numeric value of $n$ specified on the command line, then the atoms of the form $\mathrm{color}(\dots,\dots)$ in the output of smodels will represent an $n$-coloring of $G$.

 The program in this example illustrates the "generate-and-test" organization that is often found in simple ASP programs.
-The choice rule describes a set of "potential solutions" — a simple superset of the set of solutions to the given search problem.
+The choice rule describes a set of "potential solutions"—a simple superset of the set of solutions to the given search problem.
 It is followed by a constraint, which eliminates all potential solutions that are not acceptable.
 However, the search process employed by smodels and other answer set solvers is not based on trial and error.

 Large clique

 A clique in a graph is a set of pairwise adjacent vertices.
-The following Lparse program finds a clique of size $\geq n$ in a given graph, or determines that it does not exist:
+The following Lparse program finds a clique of size $\geq n$ in a given directed graph, or determines that it does not exist: